-11 Sep Bikram yoga has its own special health benefits.
+11 Sep Bikram yoga and its health benefits

 So, what is hot yoga?

-Hot yoga, also known as Bikram yoga, or 26-2 yoga… a 90-minute class consisting of a series of 26 poses performed in a studio heated to around 38-40 degrees Celsius with a humidity around 40 percent.
-And it’s the heat that typically keeps people out of the studio.
+Original Hot yoga, also known as Bikram yoga, or Hot 26 and 2 is a 90-minute class consisting of a set series of 26 poses performed in a studio heated to around 38-40°C and with a humidity of around 40%.
+And it’s this heat that typically keeps people out of the studio.

 Some also question whether hot yoga is any different than “regular” yoga in terms of health benefits.
 One study published in January 2018 in Experimental Physiology suggested that it’s the physical practice of yoga that’s good for you, not the heat.
 Despite the study, however, hot yoga does have its health benefits.
 Here are five hot yoga benefits we found.